Why Cameron Diaz Left Hollywood: Inside Her Off-the-Radar Life

 She got a bit into Instagram, but she hasn't posted since Nov.
 8, 2016, a selfie in which she's proudly sporting her "I voted" sticker.
 "I voted today for the country I want to live in... a country where there is equality, inclusion, acceptance and freedom that EVERY American deserves...
 Please go out and vote for the America you want to live in..," Diaz wrote.

 It's not much of a leap to track her from there to the Women's March.
-But though Diaz is doing more to move her favored causes along behind the scenes, she said plenty in the past to give us some ideas about just how much she's enjoying this period of her life.
+But while these days Diaz is doing more to move her favored causes along from behind the scenes, she said plenty in the past to give us an idea about just how much she's enjoying this period of her life.

 "Women, if we're honest with ourselves, we just get better with age," she told the LA Review of Books in 2016.
 "We get happier with age...One of the reasons I wanted to turn 40 is because I knew that I wouldn't give a s--t about so many things."